Thomas Courtenay, 14th Earl of Devon: Career

 Thomas Courtenay was 26 years old when his father died on 3 February 1458.
-The Courtenay family were among the greatest magnates of the south-west, particularly in Devon, where they had their greatest concentration of estates and dominated a tightly-knit affinity among the local gentry.
+The Courtenay family were among the greatest magnates of the south-west, especially in Devon, where they had their greatest concentration of estates and dominated a tightly-knit affinity among the local gentry.
 In the mid-fifteenth century their local supremacy had been challenged by William, Lord Bonville, leading to a violent feud which culminated in Bonville's defeat by Thomas's father at Clyst Heath in 1455.
 That Earl, frequently in trouble with the law for his violent behaviour, had been among the closest allies of the disaffected Richard of York in the early 1450s, but a wedge was driven between York and the Courtenays when Bonville became a client of the leading Yorkist magnate Richard Neville, Earl of Warwick.

 When the first major phase of the Wars of the Roses broke out in 1459, Earl Thomas remained loyal to Henry VI.
 After the Yorkists seized power and captured King Henry in 1460, he joined other south-western aristocrats including Henry Beaufort, Duke of Somerset in raising a Lancastrian army, which went to join the forces being gathered by the queen, Margaret of Anjou, in northern England.
 The Bonville family, fighting on the Yorkist side, were wiped out during the ensuing fighting, but the Lancastrians were decisively defeated in the Battle of Towton on 29 March 1461.
 Courtenay was captured in the battle, and was beheaded at York on 3 April.
 He was attainted by Parliament in November of that year, depriving his heirs of the earldom of Devon, the barony of Courtenay and his estates.
 Courtenay's younger brother, Henry, had been granted several manors by King Edward IV on 27 July 1461, including Topsham, and these manors were also forfeited by his elder brother's attainder.
 Henry himself was beheaded at Salisbury on 17 January 1469.